fredericsun/seq2seq-ChinesePoetryGenerater/README.md

 # Classical Chinese Poetry Generator based on a RNN-based Encoder-Decoder Model

 A planning-based architecture is implemented based on [Wang et al. 2016](https://arxiv.org/abs/1610.09889).
-Some basic code structures are based on https://github.com/DevinZ1993/Chinese-Poetry-Generation.
+The preprocess code are adapted from https://github.com/DevinZ1993/Chinese-Poetry-Generation.

 ## Code Organization